 new accounting system

-LORD, empty our pockets of loose change — that which does not satisfy, and fill our hearts with love for you and trust in your provision.
-Show us how good we can get at giving.
+LORD, empty our pockets of loose change—everything that distracts, everything that doesn’t satisfy—and fill our hearts with love for You and trust in Your provision.
+Teach us how good we can become at giving.

 [1] the Roman λεπτον was worth about six minutes of an average daily wage, the κοδραντης about 12 minutes.
 This is what most consider loose change.